About the Journal

 Authors and editors are obligated to disclose any affiliation, grant, financial interest or gifts that may be relevant, or perceived to be relevant, to the topic about which they are writing.
 This is not intended to prevent publication, but to protect the author’s reputation and the integrity of the journal by declaring the existence of conflicts of interest.
 Any views expressed in articles are the personal opinions of the experts named.
 They may not represent the views of the journal.

+Landscape Review welcomes post-publication commentary and discussion by our readers via letters to the Editor or via online publications or social media channels that post notices of new issues.
 If a mistake is made, we will correct it as soon as possible.
 We strive for fairness and accuracy at all times and encourage readers to advise us of any significant errors.
-A full retraction of a contribution will be done as a last resort when:
+A correction or retraction notice, linked to the original article, will be issued to clearly state which part(s) of the article are incorrect, inaccurate or unreliable.
+We will be consulting the retraction guidelines of the Committee on Publication Ethics (COPE) in determining whether a retraction notice is required.
+A full removal of a contribution will be done as a last resort when:

 - there is a legal requirement to do so;